A Pipeline Built With Purpose

 Diffuse Cutaneous Systemic Sclerosis

 A pharmacokinetic trial to explore subcutaneous dosing of TEPEZZA, which is currently administered by infusion.
 The objective of the trial is to inform the potential for additional administration options for TEPEZZA, which could provide greater flexibility for patients and physicians.
+This program includes evaluating Halozyme’s ENHANZE drug delivery technology for a subcutaneous formulation of TEPEZZA, with initial early clinical work expected to begin in 2021.

 Methotrexate to Increase Response Rates in Patients with Uncontrolled Gout Receiving KRYSTEXXA (MIRROR Open Label [OL]): A small open-label trial for methotrexate co-administered with KRYSTEXXA to evaluate the impact of methotrexate weekly starting one month prior to dosing with KRYSTEXXA and then through Month 6 of treatment with KRYSTEXXA.